-With Lyda Hill’s gift of $20 million, Hockaday is positioned to become a national leader in secondary school STEAM (Science, Technology, Engineering, Arts, and Math) education.
-The Centennial Center project involved a total renovation of the existing two-story science building, the addition of a third floor of teaching spaces, and the creation of the Lyda Hill STEAM Institute.
-A portion of the money will also be allocated toward faculty and program support.
+With Lyda Hill’s gift of $20 million, The Hockaday School is positioned to become a national leader in secondary school STEAM education.
+The Centennial Center project involved a total renovation of the existing two-story science building, the addition of a third floor of teaching spaces and the creation of the Lyda Hill STEAM Institute.
+A portion of the money was also allocated toward faculty and program support.

 The UCCS Veterans Initiative provides a unique opportunity to provide a wellness-based approach to trauma care for veterans.
 Using a team approach, the program provides holistic care for veterans dealing with physical and psychological challenges.
-Veteran Health and Trauma Clinic is anticipated to become a leader in technology-assisted treatments for trauma.
-The university’s Clinical Psychology Ph.D., with a curricular emphasis in Trauma Psychology, will be the only Ph.D. program in the U.S. with a particular focus on Veteran Health and Trauma.
+The Veteran Health and Trauma Clinic is anticipated to become a leader in technology-assisted treatments for trauma.
+The university’s Clinical Psychology Ph.D., with a curricular emphasis in trauma psychology, is the only Ph.D. program in the U.S. with a particular focus on veteran health and trauma.